abhishek-junghare/Legion-5-15IMH05a-Hackintosh/README.md

-# Lenovo Legion 5 15IMH05a - EFI
+# Lenovo Legion 5 15IMH05a - Hackintosh
 Intel Core i5 10300H + nVidia GTX 1650 4GB

 > Disclaimer: You will be responsible for any loss or damage whatsoever caused.
 Taking a backup is recommended.